-Brand Equity can be defined as the premium charged by the company for its particular product or service offered as it has a renowned and recognized name in the market as compared to the similar line of products or services having same features and utility.
+Brand Equity is defined as the premium charged by the company for its particular product or service offered as it has a renowned and recognized name in the market as compared to a similar line of products or services having same features and utility.
 It is the commercial value that is derived as a result of the positive perception of the consumer about the brand and its offerings.

 Companies can generate the positive and high level of Brand Equity for their specific line of products or services by making them memorable and recognized in the minds of the consumers creating an emotional connection through various marketing and promotional campaigns.
 But above all, the offerings have to be superior in quality and reliable to create a good Brand Equity and if it not so, no amount of marketing or promotions can help the company to attain this required objective.
 Even when the quality is superb, companies have to do a lot of marketing campaigns to build brand equity.